akuklev/HOCC/README.md

 1970s a new approach based on higher-order constructive logics started to gain momentum.
 This approach was first plagued by problems handling the equality and the universe of propositions.
-A series of more than a dozen incremental improvements over the last 30 years recently culminated into the Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022].
+A series of more than a dozen incremental improvements over the last 30 years recently culminated in the Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022].
-This remarkable foundational system is the first one to perfectly handle the universe `Ω` reflecting all propositions, and equalities between elements of setlike types.
+This remarkable foundational system is the first one to flawlessly handle both the universe `Ω` reflecting all propositions, and the equality between inhabitants of setlike types.

-* The first draft in the series introduces the non-constructive modality `‖_‖ᶜ` for $CC_{obs}$.
+* [The first draft](./non-constructive-modality) in the series introduces the non-constructive modality `‖_‖ᶜ` for $CC_{obs}$.
+This modality allows to employ non-constructive methods, including the Axiom of Choice, inside a fenced fragment of the otherwise constructive framework of $CC_{obs}$.
-This modality allows to make sandboxed use of non-constructive principles including the Axiom of Choice inside a fenced fragment of the otherwise constructive framework of $CC_{obs}$, without compromising decidability of typechecking and effectiveness of evaluation.
+Non-constructive modality does not compromise decidability of typechecking and effectiveness of evaluation.
 That is, both the algorithm verifying proofs and the algorithm evaluating a closed expression of the type `ℕ` (or any other purely inductive type) are guaranteed to terminate in a finite time and produce a specific result.
 By adapting the results of B. Werner, M. Ratjen and S. Tupailo it can be show that the theory $CC_{obs}$ + `‖_‖ᶜ` has a model of the standard set theory ZFC, that is faithful